Interest rates are important for both borrowers and savers.

 Confusingly the APR advertised for credit cards only has to be given to 51% of borrowers.
 The APR you get will depend on your credit score so it’s important not to take advertised rates at face value.

-The advertised APR is known as the representative APR while the APR you get is called your personal APR.
-A personal APR could be higher or lower than the representative APR, depending on your credit score.
+The advertised APR is known as the representative APR while the rate you get is called your personal APR.
+This can be higher or lower than the representative rate, depending on your credit score.

 This stands for Annual Percentage Rate of Charge - similar to APR it is used to compare the costs and associated fees of mortgages and secured loans.
 However unlike APRs it shows the annual cost of the loan based on its entire term and reflects that you may pay a lower interest rate in the early years.